hoodiecrow/ConsTcl/README.md

 _Example: `` (quote r) `` ==> `` r `` (quotation makes the symbol evaluate to itself, like a constant)_

 According to the rules of variable reference, a symbol evaluates to its stored value.
 Well, sometimes one wishes to use the symbol itself as a value.
-That is what quotation is for. `` (quote x) `` evaluates to the symbol `` x `` itself and not to any value that might be stored under it.
+That is partly what quotation is for. `` (quote x) `` evaluates to the symbol `` x `` itself and not to any value that might be stored under it.
 This is so common that there is a shorthand notation for it: `` 'x `` is interpreted as `` (quote x) `` by the Lisp reader.
 The argument of `` quote `` may be any external representation of a Lisp object.
+In this way, for instance a vector or list constant can be introduced in the program text.

 #### quote special form